cosmic-zip/maidz/README.md

 (Thanks to tradetaxfree) To run:
 $ sudo sandfox firefox

-Type "/" into ﬁrefox address-bar to check out whether it works.
-Firefox should now only have access to ﬁles it really needs to function and not e.g. /root.
+Type "/" into firefox address-bar to check out whether it works.
+Firefox should now only have access to files it really needs to function and not e.g. /root.
-To be able to download stuﬀ from the web you need to add a bind in sandfox's default proﬁle:
+To be able to download stuff from the web you need to add a bind in sandfox's default profile:

-$ sudo geany /etc/sandfox/default.profile
+$ sudo vim /etc/sandfox/default.profile

 add:

 bind=/home/$user/downloads

-Check your systems ﬁlename-capitalization to make sure you really grant sandfox access to the right folder
+Check your systems filename-capitalization to make sure you really grant sandfox access to the right folder

-In #! you can easily set this conﬁguration as your default: simply go to "settings"->"openbox"->"GUI Menu Editor"->"Openbox"->"Web Browser".
-Then simply add the command "sandfox ﬁrefox".
+In #! you can easily set this configuration as your default: simply go to "settings"->"openbox"->"GUI Menu Editor"->"Openbox"->"Web Browser".
+Then simply add the command "sandfox firefox".
 For this to work you need to once run

 $ sudo sandfox firefox

 after a system start to create a sandbox.
-If you happen to ﬁnd this too much hassle simply go with tradetaxfree's init-script.
+If you happen to find this too much hassle simply go with tradetaxfree's init-script.

 After you successfully sandboxed your browser we now continue to make that particular application much more secure than it is by default.